rpgroves/Graphics-Project-2/README.md

 DONE:
-- [x] Added a vertexColor in/out variable to the frag/vert shader.
+- Added a vertexColor in/out variable to the frag/vert shader.
+- Copied shader_s.h from learnOpenGL, Andrew K said their version is **far too much**, we can make our own stripped down version that doesn't implement <glad.h> or whatever

 TODO: